-Keren Benbenisty (b.
-Israel, 1977) lives and works in Manhattan.
-Her practice consists of video, sculpture and print-making, explores notions pertaining to loss and displacement through historical narratives and myths.
+Keren Benbenisty’s practice explore notions pertaining to loss and displacement through historical narratives and myths.
 Her work focuses on micro-events and their long-term ramifications within the disciplines of archeology, biology and linguistics.

 Keren Benbenisty (b.
 Israel) moved to Paris in 1998, graduated from the Ecole Nationale Superieure des Beaux-Arts de Paris (2004) and attended California Institute of the Arts (2003).
 She has been artist-in-residence at Skowhegan School of Painting and Sculpture, Maine (2009); The International Studio & Curatorial Program, NY (2011); Residency Unlimited, NY (2016) ; Arts Maebashi, Japan (2017), Open Sessions at the The Drawing Center, New York (2019-2020), and she is the recipient of numerous international grants including the Joan Mitchell Foundation Painters & Sculptors Grant (2019).
 Her work has been exhibited in venues such as The Drawing Center, New York, NY; The Johnson Museum, Cornell University, Ithaca, NY; Petach-Tikva Museum of Art, Israel; Mishkan Ein Harod, Israel; Centre for Contemporary Arts Prague, Czech Republic; Arts Maebashi, Gunma, Japan; Tel Aviv Museum of Art, Israel among others.